 1. Verify that selected design changes and modifications to systems, structures, and components (SSCs) described in the Final Safety Analysis Report (FSAR) are reviewed in accordance with 10 CFR 50.59.
-Use procedure IP 71111.17 as guidance
+Use procedure IP 71111.17T as guidance

-2. Review key design aspects and modifications for the replacement SGs and other modifications associated with SG replacement utilizing IP 71111.1 as guidance.
+2. Review key design aspects and modifications for the replacement SGs and other modifications associated with SG replacement utilizing IP 71111.18 and IP 71111.21M as guidance.
 Where applicable, include design reviews for the provision of a temporary containment opening.

 b.
 Review the applicable engineering design, modification, testing, and analysis associated with SG lifting and rigging including: (1) crane and rigging equipment, (2) SG component drop analysis, (3) safe load paths, (4) load lay-down areas, and (5) heavy load haul path.
 The inspection should focus on the impact of load handling activities on the reactor core, spent fuel and its cooling, and other plant support systems for the reactor unit and common systems for the other operating unit(s) at the site.